Oxford Studies in Ancient Philosophy

 - Line Spacing, Typesize, Notes

 In the finalized version, the text should be double-spaced and in the same typesize throughout, including displayed quotations and notes.
 Notes should be numbered consecutively, and may be supplied as either footnotes or endnotes.
-Any acknowledgements should be placed in an unnumbered first note.
+Any acknowledgements should be placed in a final note attached to the last word of the article.
 Wherever possible, references to primary sources should be built into the text.

 - Use of Greek and Latin

 Relatively familiar Greek terms such as psychē and polis (but not whole phrases and sentences) may be used in transliteration.
 Wherever possible, Greek and Latin should not be used in the main text of an article in ways which would impede comprehension by those without knowledge of the languages; for example, where appropriate, the original texts should be accompanied by a translation.
 This constraint does not apply to footnotes.
 Greek must be supplied in an accurate form, with all diacritics in place.
-A note of the system employed for achieving Greek (e.g. GreekKeys, Linguist’s Software) should be supplied to facilitate file conversion.
+Please indicate whether the Greek is in a Unicode font or if not, the software used to input it (e.g. GreekKeys, Linguist’s Software) to facilitate file conversion.

 - Primary References